sandeepkumar8713/javaapps/22_design_notes/07_api_design.md

 # Introduction :
 1. Api design plays great role in building applications.
 If you don’t design proper response, consumer services won't be knowing whats going on behind the service call.
-2. We always write atleast 3 layer for any given API ex. **Controller, service, dao**.
+2. We always write atleast 3 layer for any given API ex. **Controller, service, dao(domain object access)**.

 ## Endpoints :
 1. Let us take this example :